ElemeFE/element/examples/docs/en-US/message-box.md

       open4() {
         this.$msgbox({
           title: 'Message',
-          message: 'This is a piece of content',
+          message: 'This is a message',
           showCancelButton: true
         }).then(action => {
           setTimeout(() => {